Digital Image Correlation for lattice structures

 * The IRT Saint-Exupéry is a technological research institute labelled by the French government as part of the Programme d’Investissement d’Avenir (PIA).

-* EikoSim is a software company specialized in test-simulation dialogue, which relies in particular on innovative measurement tools by digital image correlation.
+* EikoSim is a software company specialized in test-simulation dialogue, which relies in particular on innovative measurement tools by digital image correlation, that can directly be applied to lattice structures.

 The LASER project is owned by the IRT Saint-Exupéry, 50% financed by its industrial members and 50% by the French government’s Programme d’Investissement d’Avenir (PIA).
 It is part of the inter-IRT “LATTICES” initiative, which defines the close collaboration with the DSL (Durabilité des Structures Lattices) project led by IRT SystemX and with the Centre National d’Etudes Spatiales (CNES).